gschmutz/bigdata-spark-workshop/06-data-types/README.md

 airportsRawDF.show(5)
 ```

+Don't forget to add the `%pyspark` directive if you use Zeppelin.

-let's check the schema of this dataframe
+Let's check the schema of this dataframe

 ```python
 airportsRawDF.printSchema()